Hammersmith Olympian makes waves with local junior rowers

 The Olympic visit was made possible thanks to the Changemaker programme – a Team GB initiative funded by The National Lottery and UK Sport.

-Rowing fun at Fulham Reach Boat Club's watersport weeks - including Lady Margaret student Katarina (back)
+Rowing fun at Fulham Reach Boat Club's Watersport Weeks - including Lady Margaret student Katarina (back)

 Summer in the City fun on H&F's stretch of the Thames